michaeljchong/facebook-clone/README.md

 * Only post/comment author can edit and delete post/comment

 In Progress:
-* display comments and likes with posts on posts index page
-* Sort posts on posts index page by created by date
+* User profile photo

 To Do:
+* Notifications
   * Set view state on notifications to differentiate between ones that have already been seen
   * Destroy friend request notification once request is accepted or deleted
   * Fix error in notifications after destroying like, post, or comment (association with dependent destroy)
-* User profile photo
 * OmniAuth signin
 * Mailer for welcome email
 * Change links to buttons
+* Edit comments and posts without being redirected to an edit page

 Project Extensions:
 * Set posts to private, friends-only or public